dinualx/file_handling/README.md

         print('this is the list with the longest words transposed: {}'.format(transposed_list)) return transposed_list

+This method prints and returns the longest word and the longest word transposed.

     def showlongestandtransposed(self, path):
         longest = self.findlongestwords(path)
         longest_transposed = self.transposelongest(path)